OctopusDeploy/docs/docs/administration/managing-users-and-teams/external-groups-and-roles.md

 ---

-Some of the authentication providers allow external groups or roles to be added as Members of Teams in Octopus.
-This section outlines how to add external groups/roles to Teams.
+Some of the authentication providers allow external groups or roles to be added as Members of Teams in Octopus. Â This section outlines how to add external groups/roles to Teams.